 I can’t believe it is going to be 2020 in a couple of days.
 New Year’s has always been one of my favorite holidays.
-It’s a great time to spend with family and friends celebrating and welcoming a new year.
+It’s a great time to spend with family and friends, celebrating and welcoming a new year.
 It’s always fun to have New Year’s resolutions that we work toward fulfilling.
-Every New Year I make it a personal goal to make the coming year better than the last.
+Every New Year, I make it a personal goal to make the coming year better than the last.

-Regardless of what ours New Year’s resolutions are, everyone must be careful over the holiday not to start the New Year off wrong.
+Regardless of what our New Year’s resolutions are, everyone must be careful over the holiday not to start the New Year off wrong.
 New Year’s Eve is a big day to celebrate.
 Most celebrations involve alcohol.
 While there is nothing wrong with having alcoholic drinks during your celebration of the New Year, it is dangerous and irresponsible to drink and drive.
 Drunk driving puts everyone at risk of devastating consequences.

-Car Accident Statistics on New Year’s Eve are Shocking
+Car Accident Statistics on New Year’s Eve Are Shocking

-Drunk driving crashes often result in very serious injuries, or worse, death.
+Drunk driving crashes often result in very serious injuries, or, worse, death.
 The United States Department of Transportation reported that over the past 5 years, an average of 300 people are fatally injured in drunk driving crashes the week between Christmas and New Year.

 Everyone enjoys having fun over the New Year’s holiday, and we hope everyone does.
 But the accident statistics for New Year’s are alarming.
 These statistics are reasons why everyone should be extra cautious when heading out to celebrate.

-Drinking and Driving is a Major Cause of Car Crashes
+Drinking and Driving Is a Major Cause of Car Crashes

-Alcohol impairs our abilities to safely operate a motor vehicle.
+Alcohol impairs our ability to safely operate a motor vehicle.
 It weakens our ability to react properly and also interferes with decision-making skills.
 When our driving skills are diminished by the consumption of alcohol, it often results in crashes and injuries.
 We often see drunk drivers fail to react in time to stopped traffic, which is a major cause of rear-end collisions.

 So, if you plan on having a few drinks to celebrate the New Year, make sure you don’t get behind the wheel.
 With all the alternative means of transportation these days, there’s really no excuse for drinking and driving.
 Don’t put yourself and others at risk of serious injury or death.

-What to do if You Are Injured in an Accident Caused by a Drunk Driver
+What to Do if You Are Injured in an Accident Caused by a Drunk Driver

 Sometimes, no matter how careful we are, we cannot control the actions of others.
 The reality is that regardless of how cautious we are, the accident statistics over New Year’s create the probability that some of us may be injured in an accident caused by another driver.